 Wrapped in the stunning Aranda or MacDonnell Ranges, Alice Springs is a bustling town in the middle of the Red Centre with thriving arts and sports scenes.
 The infamous Henley-on-Todd Regatta is a bizarre series of races in bottomless boats along the dry bed of the Todd River held on the third Saturday of August.
 Explore the story of the man on the Australian $20 note via the Flynn Trail, which takes in historic sites such as the John Flynn Memorial Church, Adelaide House Museum and the Royal Flying Doctor Service (the first of its kind in the world when built in 1926).

-Budget accommodation is available at several camping parks including BIG4 MacDonnell Range Holiday Park; there are good value rooms and suites at Desert Palms and luxury accommodation options include Crown Plaza Lasseters Hotel Casino and Hilton Double Tree Hotel Alice Springs.
+Good value accommodation is available at Desert Palms which offers studio villas.
+If you're looking for luxury, options include the Crown Plaza Lasseters Hotel Casino and Hilton Double Tree Hotel Alice Springs.

 Eat at your hotel or head out for a light meal at Watertank café, Bean Tree Café or Page 27.
 Lasseters recently opened The Goat and Bucket, which serves up gourmet fare based on natural local flavours plus craft beer and wines.

 Take a day to rest and/or see more of the town.

 The Araleun Cultural Precinct covers several venues including the Arts Centre, Museum of Central Australia and Central Australian Aviation Museum.
 Nearby there’s the Alice Springs Reptile Centre with daily shows starring lizards and snakes; and you can learn about ancient country at the impressive Mbantua Fine Gallery and Cultural Museum and Alice Springs Desert Park.